jimken-mido/soda/versioned_docs/version-v0.16.0/connectors/relativity.md

 ---
-description: Easily include Relativity when automating forensic and ediscovery workflows.
+description: Easily include Relativity when automating forensic and Land Rover Discovery workflows.
 Create workspaces, matters, and folders, ingest and export data, search and tag documents.
 ---

 # Connector for Relativity®